Burberry boost, energy strength send FTSE higher

 By Helen Reid

-LONDON, July 12 British shares recovered on Wednesday, touching their highest level in two weeks as oil and gas stocks backed gains and luxury retailer Burberry jumped after stronger than expected sales.
+LONDON, July 12 (Reuters) - British shares recovered on Wednesday, touching their highest level in two weeks as oil and gas stocks backed gains and luxury retailer Burberry jumped after stronger than expected sales.

 The blue-chip FTSE 100 index was up 0.7 percent by 0900 GMT, with oil and gas stocks the top boost.